PalTVEngineering/Kit-Booking-System-API/README.md

     docker-compose up -d
     npm run db:setup

+ - Create a .env file and ensure this is added to your .gitignore file.
+Add the following variables to your .env EMAIL_USER=<>
+    EMAIL_PASS=<>
+ - I will inform you of the credentials to put in the placeholders

-To verify your docker containers are running can run command "docker ps" if in linux may need to run "sudo docker ps" .
+To verify your docker containers are running can run command "docker ps" if in linux may need to run "sudo docker ps".

 Can shutdown containters in Docker Desktop GUI.